 Cellular Respiration Definition

 The main function of cellular respiration is to break down glucose to form energy.
-In simple terms, cellular respiration can be defined as a series of metabolic processes that take place within a cell.
+What is cellular respiration in simple terms?
+Cellular respiration can be defined simply as a series of metabolic processes that take place within a cell.
 Biochemical energy is harvested from organic substances (e.g. glucose) and then stored in energy-carrying biomolecules (e.g. adenosine triphosphate or ATP) for use in the energy-requiring activities of the cell.

 Cellular Respiration Overview

 Cellular respiration takes place in the cells of all living organisms.
 What does cellular respiration produce?
 Cellular respiration produces energy, which is vital because the energy is used to maintain life.
 The process is carried out by both prokaryotic and eukaryotic cells.